Quantum Alphatron: quantum advantage for learning with kernels and noise: Discussion

 \textbf{Case $m''_1>m'_1$.} Consider the second case, which is equivalent to $4\zeta^4 < B^2 \epsilon$.
 Hence, $m_1 = \Ord{ m''_1}$ leads to learnability, which we can use to simplify $T = C B L \sqrt{\frac{m_1}{\log (1/\delta)}} \in \Ord{ \frac{B^2 L }{\sqrt \epsilon}}$.
 In addition, $m \in \tOrd{ \frac{ B^2}{ \epsilon} \log^2 \frac{1}{\delta}}$.
 From Theorem \ref{thm:alphaQuantumLoop}, we have the run time $\tOrd{\frac{B^6 L }{ \epsilon^{2.5}} \log^4 \frac{1}{\delta}}$.
 For the classical run time we simplify $\Ord{Tm^2} \subseteq \tOrd{\frac{ B^6 L}{ \epsilon^{2.5}} \log^4\frac{1}{\delta}}. $

 This analysis of the two cases is summarized in Table \ref{tableOracleAdvantage} and allows us to state our final theorem. \begin{theorem}[Quantum p-concept learnability via the \textsc{Quantum\_Alphatron}] Let the concept class and distribution be defined by Definition \ref{assume:alpha}.
 For this concept class, let $4\zeta^4 > B^2 \epsilon$.
 In addition, let there be given quantum access to the kernel matrices via Data Input~\ref{input:quantumkernel}.
 Then, the concept class in Definition \ref{assume:alpha} is weak p-concept learnable up to $2 C^{\prime\prime} L \sqrt \epsilon$ by the \textsc{Quantum\_Alphatron} algorithm with a run time that shows an advantage by a factor $\sim \frac{\zeta^2}{B \sqrt \epsilon}$ over the classical algorithm given the same input. \end{theorem} A note on the condition $4\zeta^4 > B^2 \epsilon$ for the speedup.
 By Definition \ref{assume:alpha}, $\zeta$ determines the range of the noise function, while $\epsilon$ is an upper bound to the variance of the noise function.
 For any function the variance will be smaller or equal to the range.
 Hence, the condition $4\zeta^4 > B^2 \epsilon$ is reasonably easy to satisfy and we may obtain a quantum advantage for a broad concept class of functions.
+In Appendix \ref{appComb}, we combine the algorithms for the kernel matrix estimation and the inner loop estimations, both for the classical and quantum cases.